 In January 2020, James T. (a verified customer) said: “The attention to excellence is clear every step of the way, from product to packaging, and instructions.”

-Some users reported a strong odor, despite the manufacturer claiming its stones are odorless.
-Just as many customers reported that they didn’t have this issue, however.
+Negatives?
+Some users reported a strong odor, despite the manufacturer’s claim that its stones are odorless.
+Just as many customers reported that they didn’t have this issue.
 Several reported that this issue seems to self-resolve after a few uses.
 If it does not, then call customer service.

-The Mulandd – 16″ Round Pizza Stone is great for pizza, baked goods, and crisping leftovers.
+The Mulandd – 16″ Round Pizza Stone is great for pizza, baked goods, and for crisping leftovers.
 As we drool over the thought of pizzas, 70 percent of customers have given this product a 5-star rating.
-Users especially love the crispy bases this stone produces.
+Users especially love the crispy base this stone produces.

 We gave this our #2 spot thanks to its affordability, durability, and performance.